Superbike racing: Superbike World Championship

 Superbike World Championship (also known as SBK) is the premier international superbike Championship.
 The championship was founded in 1988.
 It is regulated by the FIM and managed and promoted by FGSport.

-Once regarded as the poor cousin to the more glamorous MotoGP championship, the Superbike World Championship has grown into a world-class professional racing series.
-Many of the riders that competed in SBK over the years are household names among motorcycle racing fans.
+Once poorly compared to the MotoGP championship, the Superbike World Championship has grown into a world-class professional racing series.
+Many of the riders that competed in SBK over the years are popular by motorcycle racing fans.
 The most successful rider thus far has been Northern Irelands Jonathan Rea, who won the championship six times (2015, 2016, 2017, 2018, 2019, 2020).
 Ducati has been the most successful manufacturer in the series over the years, accumulating 15 manufacturer championships.
 Honda has won it 6 times, with Suzuki claiming one championship.
 Australia's Troy Bayliss won the 2006 and 2008 titles riding for Xerox Ducati and James Toseland, from the UK, was the winner of the 2007 championship riding for Hannspree Ten Kate Honda.